Grad-CAM: Visual Explanations from Deep Networks via Gradient-based Localization

-The above generalization also allows us to generate visual explanations from CNN-based models that cascade convolutional layers with much more complex interactions.
-Indeed, we apply \gcam{} to ``beyond classification'' tasks and models that utilize CNNs for image captioning and Visual Question Answering (VQA) (\refsec{sec:vqa}).
+Up to a proportionality constant ($1/Z$) that gets normalized-out during visualization, the expression for $w^c_k$ is identical to $\alpha^c_k$ used by \gcam{} \eqref{eq:alpha1}.
+Thus, \gcam{} is a strict generalization of CAM.
+This generalization allows us to generate visual explanations from CNN-based models that cascade convolutional layers with much more complex interactions, such as those for image captioning and VQA (\refsec{sec:vqa}).

-\para{\cgb{}} While \gcam{} visualizations are class-discriminative and localize relevant image regions well, they lack the ability to show fine-grained importance like pixel-space gradient visualization methods (\gb{} and \dec{}).
-For example in Figure \hyperlink{page.2}{1c}, \gcam{} can easily localize the cat region; however, it is unclear from the low-resolutions of the heat-map why the network predicts this particular instance as `tiger cat'.
-In order to combine the best aspects of both, we fuse \gb{} and \gcam{} visualizations via point-wise multiplication ($L_{\text{\gcam{}}}^c$ is first up-sampled to the input image resolution using bi-linear interpolation). \figref{fig:approach} bottom-left illustrates this fusion.
-This visualization is both high-resolution (when the class of interest is `tiger cat', it identifies important `tiger cat' features like stripes, pointy ears and eyes) and class-discriminative (it shows the `tiger cat' but not the `boxer (dog)').
-Replacing \gb{} with \dec{} in the above gives similar results, but we found \dec{} to have artifacts (and \gb{} visualizations were generally less noisy), so we chose \gb{} over \dec{}.
+While \gcam{} is class-discriminative and localizes relevant image regions, it lacks the ability to highlight fine-grained details like pixel-space gradient visualization methods (\gb{}~\cite{springenberg_arxiv14}, \dec{}~\cite{zeiler_eccv14}). \ad{\gb{} visualizes gradients with respect to the image where negative gradients are suppressed when backpropagating through ReLU layers.
+Intuitively, this aims to capture pixels detected by neurons, not the ones that suppress neurons.} See Figure \hyperlink{page.2}{1c}, where \gcam{} can easily localize the cat; however, it is unclear from the coarse heatmap why the network predicts this particular instance as `tiger cat'.
+In order to combine the best aspects of both, we fuse \gb{} and \gcam{} visualizations via element-wise multiplication ($L_{\text{\gcam{}}}^c$ is first upsampled to the input image resolution using bilinear interpolation). \figref{fig:approach} bottom-left illustrates this fusion.
+This visualization is both high-resolution (when the class of interest is `tiger cat', it identifies important `tiger cat' features like stripes, pointy ears and eyes) and class-discriminative (it highlights the `tiger cat' but not the `boxer (dog)').
+Replacing \gb{} with \dec{} gives similar results, but we found \dec{} visualizations to have artifacts and \gb{} to be generally less noisy.